lifeandscience/readme/sites/wordpress-experimonth.md

 Experimonth Wordpress is a [Wordpress](http://wordpress.org)-powered blog network.
 It is setup using Wordpress configured with Multisite enabled, allowing it to host multiple subfolder-based blogs.

+This Wordpress instance also has an installation of [Mint](http://haveamint.com/) running alongside it.
+It's automatically tracked on every PHP-based request using auto_prepend_file in the .htaccess file.

 ## Sites ##

 * [experimonth.lifeandscience.org](http://experimonth.lifeandscience.org) - the top-level landing page and 'primary' blog.